aleshaleksey/fansys23/04-combat.md

 ___
 ### Intentionally Hidden Enemies

-Either all entities on one side make a "stealth" roll (spontaneously hiding), or a "fortification" roll from the group is used (ambush from a pre-prepared position).
+This applies if one group takes active measures to hide from others.
+Generally all entities on one side make a "[stealth](05-skills.md#stealth)" roll to represent all members of the ambush quickly getting out sight.
+An alternative is for a single entity in the group to make a "[fortify](05-skills.md#fortify)" roll for the group, which represents the preparation of a hidden, pre-prepared position for an ambush.
+The former usually takes one "main action", while the latter can take minutes or even hours.
 If this meets or exceeds the ["Observe" + 13] threshold of entities on the other side, they are surprised.

 ___
 ### Unintentionally Hidden Enemies

-Sometimes some combatants are hidden by virtue of coincidence (eg round a corner, or bending over behind a crate, tying their shoelaces) when combat starts.
-If they are aware of the other side, they are treated as ambushers in the "Intentionally Hidden Enemies" section.
+Sometimes some combatants are hidden by virtue of coincidence when combat starts.
+For example being round a corner, or bending over behind a crate, tying their shoelaces.
+If such a combatant is aware of the other side, they are treated as ambushers in the "Intentionally Hidden Enemies" section.

 ___
 ### Enemies Hiding their Intent